hypnotox/teardown-api-stub-generator/README.md

 You have to have [Go](https://go.dev/) installed and in your PATH.

-Download the source and run `go run` in the directory do build the stubs from the current `api.xml` file.
+Download the source and run `go run` in the directory to build the stubs from the current `api.xml` file.

 ## Useful IDE Extensions